systematic-magic/AgingPubMed/research_papers_html.rst

 -----------------
 ..
 Note::

-	Each corresponding author is only allowed one email (mandatory) :strike:`and one ORCID iD (optional).
-ORICID iD’s must be accompanied by an email as they are not a substitute for one.` - We are skipping ORCID checks until further notice
+	Each corresponding author is only allowed one email (mandatory) and one ORCID iD (optional).
+ORICID iD’s must be accompanied by an email as they are not a substitute for one.

 6.1.
 Check that correspondence section has a title “CORRESPONDING AUTHORS” for more than one author or “CORRESPONDING AUTHOR” for one author (ALL CAPS).